jimmahoney/umber/courses/site/docs/home.md

 Welcome
 =======

-Umber is a course management software system.
+Umber is a course management software system ... but you probably already knew that. :)

 Formerly known as "wikiacademia", it's been in use by the natural science faculty at <a href="https://www.marlboro.edu">Marlboro College</a> since 2010 or so.